lechimp-p/dicto.php/BACKLOG.md

 * When saying "only SomeClasses can depend on SomeThing" we certainly mean, that also methods in SomeClasses can depend on SomeThing, but currently the analysis does not reflect this.

+# Reporting
+* Make the app aware of previous runs, most probably best done by using git infos.
+  It would then be possible to not reindex the codebase when just a new rule was added.
+It would also be possible to display the commit an issue was introduced or to get to know how many new issues were introduced with a commit.